Texas A&M Engineering Extension Service: Brayton Fire Training Field

 Brayton Fire Training Field is a 297 acre live-fueled firefighter training facility located adjacent to Easterwood Airport.
 The largest in the United States, the facility has 132 training stations and 22 fueled live-fire props, including full-scale buildings, tanks, and a ship, that enable trainees to experience lifelike simulations.
 More than 4,000 firefighters and emergency workers visit the facility in the summer for its annual Texas Fire Training Schools.

-Adjacent to Brayton's southern border is "Disaster City", a 52 acre mock city that serves as a training facility for emergency responders.
+Adjacent to Brayton's southern border is "Disaster City'", a 52 acre mock city that serves as a training facility for emergency responders.
 Costing $7.7 million to construct, the city was built in 1998 in direct response to the Oklahoma City Bombing which then director G. Kemble Bennett felt highlighted the need for "a world-class facility to train responders in near-lifelike conditions."
-The city acts as the main training location for Texas Task Force 1, and features collapsible structures that are designed to simulate various kinds of disasters and wreckage.
+The city acts as the main training location for Texas A&M Task Force 1, and features collapsible structures that are designed to simulate various kinds of disasters and wreckage.
 It also provides complex interactive disaster scenarios for state and federal urban search and rescue teams, U.S. military CERFP and WMD-Civil Support Team teams, Department of Health and Human Services Disaster Medical Assistance Team (DMAT) and NVRT teams, and other specialized international search and rescue teams.